 root@OpenWrt:~# ipsec start

-We can check the detailed information about established and configured connections by typing the ipsec status and statusall commands.
+We can check the detailed information about connections by typing the ipsec status and ipsec statusall commands.

-1. Import the CA certificate, ZhangsRootCA2.cer, to the Trusted Root Certification Authorities / Certificates folder of the system certificate store:
+- Import the CA certificate, ZhangsRootCA2.cer, to the Trusted Root Certification Authorities / Certificates folder of the system certificate store.

 Double-click the certificate file, click Open and then Install Certificate….
 You must choose Local Computer as Store Location.
 On the Certificate Store popup, choose the option Place all certificates in the following store.
 Click Browse… and choose the Trusted Root Certification Authorities / Certificates folder.
 Click Next and then Finish to complete the certificate import.

-2. Click the Windwos Start menu / Settings / Network and Internet / VPN / Add VPN Connection.
-Enter information as in the following screenshot.
+Click the Windwos Start menu / Settings / Network and Internet / VPN / Add VPN Connection.
+Enter information as shown in the following screenshot.
 Click Save.